eantcal/nubasic/wiki/Introduction-to-nuBASIC.md

 The Windows build provides a dedicated GDI-based console window that renders text and graphics natively, works both standalone and embedded inside the nuBASIC IDE, and supports all graphical APIs including pixel-level drawing.
+It also ships the integrated **WinRayCast** engine for pseudo-3D, *Wolfenstein 3D*-style first-person rendering from BASIC — see [Raycast Game Engine](Raycast-Game-Engine).
 The Linux build uses the terminal for text and X11 for graphics.
 A *console* build variant (without graphics, sound, or window manager support) is also available for constrained environments.

 ## Console Mode and the Console Build